Shipping container: Unit load device

-Padded envelope

-A padded mailer is suited for shipment of small items.

 Specialized

 Custom containers are used for shipments of products such as scientific instruments, weapons and aviation components.
 Customized cushioning, blocking and bracing, carrying handles, lift rings, locks, etc. are common to facilitate handling and to protect the contents.
 Often, these shipping containers are reusable.

 The reusable ifco tray ("international fruit container") is used in Europe for transportation of fruit, vegetables, and fish.

 Transit and flight cases

 Flight cases and transit cases are usually custom designed for shipping and carrying fragile equipment: audio visual, camera, instruments, etc. Although generally light in construction, they tend to have reinforced edges and corners.

 Road cases

 Road cases are often used for shipping musical instruments and theater props.

 Re-use

+Many types of shipping containers are reusable.
+Steel drums are frequently reconditioned and reused.
+Gas cylinders, transit cases and sometimes even corrugated boxes are reused.